Metriximor/CivVictoria3/docs/NationGuide.md

 * Ruler names
 * What interest group(ig) the ruler belongs to
 * Commander names and their interest group
+* Main character ideology
+   * Doesn't have to be a political ideology, can be stuff like pacifism, republicanism, patriotism, jingoism, etc.
 * Interest group leader names (existing igs are listed below, more may be added or removed in the future)
     * Buildfriends (try to pass laws that tend to be pacifist and focus on building more cultural buildings and lower cost of building materials)
     * Industrialists (try to to pass laws that make factories more profitable, lower economic taxes)